 I’m probably more the mile wide and inch deep kind of person.
 Even though I have many routines in my life, I like variety in my work.
 At this wonderfully mature stage in my life, I finally have it.
 Others need to specialize and make decisions to limit other areas of their lives.

-You know what is “working and not working” by listening to yourself to insure you are living the life that works for you.
+You know what is “working and not working” by listening to yourself to ensure you are living the life that works for you.

 “To fully enjoy the ‘richness’ of our lives, we need to stop long enough to visit with ourselves.”